 Brexit Impact on Ireland Economy & Business

-The following piece of work is written down with the purpose of making the students aware of the Brexit which is a global topic these days.
-The impact of Brexit on Irish economy should be known by the economics students studying in the Irish Universities because it not only effects directly on the economy and trade of the country but also their education sector.
+The following piece of work is written down to make the students aware of Brexit which is a global topic these days.
+The impact of Brexit on the Irish economy should be known by the economics students studying in the Irish Universities because it not only affects directly the economy and trade of the country but also their education sector.

-We are providing the students with a general outlook and view on this in the form of a sample which could be used as a reference by them when they’re working on any such projects and assignments in relation to this topic.
-The essay writing services is being provided by us in any case of discrepancy or difficulty faced by the students while making their economics homework.
+We are providing the students with a general outlook and view on this in the form of a sample that could be used as a reference by them when they’re working on any such projects and assignments about this topic.
+The essay writing services are being provided by us in any case of discrepancy or difficulty faced by the students while making their economics homework.

 The Article states that any member or state can withdraw following the constitutional provisions notifying the European Council.
 Two year negotiation time is being provided between the European Union and the state that is leaving.
 They may strike an agreement and if there is no agreement then the membership ends.
 The agreement needs to be ratified by the qualified majority in the Council and the Parliament.

-10,000 Irish students were attending universities in UK and 18% drop has been seen after the Brexit vote and more demand of undergraduate studies in Irish Universities.
+10,000 Irish students were attending universities in the UK and an 18% drop has been seen after the Brexit vote and more demand for undergraduate studies in Irish Universities.

-The issues that are covered after withdrawal agreement.
-The purpose is to set a process to allow UK to leave EU smoothly.
+The issues that are covered after the withdrawal agreement.
+The purpose is to set a process to allow the UK to leave the EU smoothly.

-- Agreeing a transition period and it’s way of work
+- Agreeing on a transition period and it’s a way of work

 - How to prevent the need for checks along the Irish border